brenns10/sos/README.md

 ===

 Currently toying with writing code to run on a "bare metal" ARM processor.
 Hoping to work up to a small operating system.
-Right now, hello world works.

-You'll probably need to install the arm-non-eabi toolchain, and qemu for ARM.
-Then you can do:
+Things that work now:

+* Hello world, using the UART to print to the console
+* Basic string formatting to the UART
+* MMU enabled in assembly, and can be re-configured in C
+* Memory allocator code written, unused so far

+Some things to do in the future:

+* Proper interrupt / exception handling
+* Basic process abstraction with separate address space in user mode

+If you want to work with the code, you can install qemu, the arm eabi toolchain, and then use the commands below:

     # run the code
     make run